Jump to section:

 The premiums you would pay for buying a proof coin set is more or less the same as that of a commemorative issue.
 One needs to bear in mind that the higher price being charged for a proof coin is simply on account of production costs and limited availability.
 This does not change the price of the silver contained within the coin.
 Bullion coins, on the other hand, are freely available with low premiums.
 As an investor, you can secure great deals from dealers on bulk purchases of bullion coins.
 So, if you are buying silver coins as an investment, steer clear of buying silver proof coin sets.
 Buy current issues of silver bullion coins like the silver Britannia and you can land yourself a much better deal.

-Our investment experts offer you free and impartial advice on buying silver coins.
-By connecting with the team, you can stay abreast of the latest deals and find out everything you need to know about buying silver coins.
+Our investment experts offer you free and impartial advice on buying silver coins and bars (such as this 1KG bar).
+By connecting with the Physical Gold team, you can stay abreast of the latest deals and find out everything you need to know about buying silver coins.
 Call us today on (020) 7060 9992 or contact us online to speak to a member of the team.

 Image Credit: Wikimedia Commons